AnimalGenomicsETH/bovine-graphs/README.md

 Developed for analysis of bovine genomes, but should be applicable to the other species as well.

 ## Citation
-Please cite below when using the pipeline/scripts in your research
+Please cite [our paper below](https://www.pnas.org/doi/10.1073/pnas.2101056118) when using the pipeline/scripts in your research

-> Danang Crysnanto, Alexander S. Leonard, Zih-Hua Fang, Hubert Pausch. **Novel functional sequences uncovered through a bovine multi-assembly graph**. *[Biorxiv](https://www.biorxiv.org/content/10.1101/2021.01.08.425845v1.full)*
+> Danang Crysnanto, Alexander S. Leonard, Zih-Hua Fang, Hubert Pausch. **Novel functional sequences uncovered through a bovine multi-assembly graph**.
+PNAS https://doi.org/10.1073/pnas.2101056118

 ## Pipeline usage